 - Primary (also known as idiopathic) epilepsy, or epilepsy of uknown origin.
 In this type of epilepsy, there is no known physical cause of the seizures.
 When advanced brain imaging is carried out, no abnormalities can be identified, and even on autopsy after a cat has died, no structural changes can be found in the brain.
 The cause may be genetic, inherited from the cat’s parents, although there are many cases where this does not seem to be the case.
 Often, primary epilepsy develops for reasons that cannot be understood.
 Epilepsy of unknown origin occurs in 30-60% of cats with seizures and around 26% of the cats diagnosed with seizures at less than one year of age

 - Secondary (also known as acquired ) epilepsy.
 In this type, an underlying physical abnormality can be identified by the history, blood tests or diagnostic imaging.
-Examples include seizures caused by extracranial (i.e. not inside the skull) metabolic abnormalities that can be identified by blood tests (such as liver disease, kidney disease and hormonal disorders such as hyperthyroidism) or those caused by brain diseases that can be pinpointed with imaging (including injuries, tumors such as meningiomas, vascular disease, infectious diseases and immune-based disorders).
+Examples include seizures caused by extracranial (i.e. not inside the skull) metabolic abnormalities that can be identified by blood tests (such as liver disease, kidney failure and hormonal disorders such as hyperthyroidism) or those caused by brain diseases that can be pinpointed with imaging (including injuries, tumors such as meningiomas, vascular disease, infectious diseases and immune-based disorders).
 Secondary epilepsy accounts for around 50% (40-70%) of cases of cats with epilepsy.
 Some of these causes are age-related e.g. meningiomas and hyperthyroidism are more common in older cats.

 Diagnosing The Type Of Epilepsy